jreakin/216-maintenence/README.md

 - **Real-Time Updates**: Supabase's real-time capabilities are utilized for real-time updates, replacing the current WebSockets setup.

 The backend API in `backend/api.py` is updated to use Supabase's PostgreSQL database, authentication, and storage services.
 The frontend interfaces in `frontend/ios_interface.swift`, `frontend/macos_interface.swift`, and `frontend/visionos_interface.swift` now interact with Supabase for database operations, authentication, and real-time updates.

+## Google Maps API Integration

+The application uses the Google Maps API to track drive time to/from each location automatically.
+This ensures that the drive time does not need to be manually entered by the employee.
+The initialization of the Google Maps API can be found in the `backend/api.py` file.

+## Apple Push Notification Service (APNs) Integration

+The application integrates Apple Push Notification Service (APNs) to handle push notifications.
+This ensures that employees receive notifications on their devices for task updates.
+The configuration of APNs can be found in the `backend/api.py` file.
+The frontend interfaces in `frontend/ios_interface.swift`, `frontend/macos_interface.swift`, and `frontend/visionos_interface.swift` are set up to receive and handle these notifications.

+## ARKit Integration for Room Scanning

+The application integrates ARKit to enable room scanning.
+This allows employees to capture "before" and "after" layouts of the building or room they are working on.
+The captured room layout data is stored as attachments in the task model in the backend API in `backend/api.py`.
+The frontend interfaces in `frontend/ios_interface.swift`, `frontend/macos_interface.swift`, and `frontend/visionos_interface.swift` include views that use ARKit to capture the room layout.